Today we are talking with Nick Mac. Nick Mac is the Chief Engineer of Electric Feel Studios.

 LEWITT: How does your workflow differ from when you first started to when you got a little more experienced, to how it is today?

-LEWITT: You had some big aha moments then.
-Were there any big ones at the school versus the studio?
+LEWITT: You had some big aha moments during the early part of your career.
+Were there any big ones at the school versus at the studio?

-That's one of the most crucial things ever in a studio environment, or in a guitar rig, or anything that you're doing.
-Where you are and where you want to go is the most important thing to me, so that was one.
+On the more technical side, signal flow was one of the most crucial things I ever learned in a studio environment.
+Where you are and where you want to go is the most important thing.

 LEWITT: So, what kind of gear are you using at Electric Feel?
 What's your workflow there?